-- Reverse proxy server—An optional third party component in your organization that is placed between a client and a server in a network infrastructure.
+- Reverse proxy server—An optional third-party component in your organization that is placed between a client and a server in a network infrastructure.
 Incoming requests are handled by the proxy, which interacts on behalf of the client with the desired server or service residing on the server.
 Most organizations set up a proxy server so that the site is not exposed directly to clients.
 For more information, see Use a reverse proxy server with ArcGIS Server.

 - Server directories—A set of ArcGIS Server directories containing certain types of files that support your services.
 These files include map caches, search indexes, and geoprocessing job results.
-For more information, see About server directories.
+For more information, see server directories.

-- Configuration store—A file directory that contains configuration information about the site such as the list of ArcGIS Servers participating in the site.
+- Configuration store—A file directory that contains configuration information about the site, such as the list of ArcGIS Server machines participating in the site.
 The configuration store must be available for your site to function.
-For more information, see Specify the configuration store location.
+You are able to specify the configuration store location.

 - Data—Data supporting your web services, such as feature classes, tools, imagery, and locators.
 For more information, see Make your data accessible to ArcGIS Server.

 The scenarios outlined in the following topics are presented as deployment guidelines for you to consider as you build your ArcGIS Server site.
-Although you could configure your site exactly as presented in one of the scenarios, these configurations are flexible and can be adjusted to fit specialized needs and hardware resources.
+Although you can configure your site exactly as presented in one of the scenarios, these configurations are flexible and can be adjusted to fit specialized needs and hardware resources.

 Single-machine site configurations